rr-wfm/MSBuild.Sdk.SqlProj/README.md

 </Project>
 ```

 This will ensure that `MyOtherProject` is built first and the resulting `.dacpac` will be referenced by this project.
 This means you can use the objects defined in the other project within the scope of this project.
-If the other project is representing an entirely different database you can also use `DatabaseVariableLiteralValue` or SQLCMD variables attributes on the `ProjectReference` similar to `PackageReference`:
+If the other project is representing an entirely different database you can also use `DatabaseVariableLiteralValue` or SQLCMD variables on the `ProjectReference` similar to `PackageReference`:

 ```xml
 <Project Sdk="MSBuild.Sdk.SqlProj/1.12.0">